1962 Pacific typhoon season: Typhoon Patsy

 A surge from the westerlies entered the easterlies on the afternoon of August 5, east of the island of Yap.
 The forming system proceeded west, crossing over the island directly later that evening.
 Continuing to gain strength, the system became a tropical depression west of Yap on the morning of August 6 (designed Tropical Depression 51).
 The depression continued west through the open waters of the Pacific Ocean, reaching tropical storm strength on the afternoon of August 6, northwest of Koror.
 Now a tropical storm named Patsy, the cyclone continued east towards the Philippines, gaining strength in the open waters.
 The storm reached winds of 70 mph before making landfall near Borongan on the evening of August 7.
 Patsy criss-crossed the islands of the Philippines, entering the South China Sea west of Manila the next morning.

 After crossing back into the open waters of the South China Sea, Patsy strengthened into a typhoon as it proceeded northwest, reaching a peak wind speed of 75 mph with a minimum pressure of 990 mbar on the morning of August 9.
 Patsy retained typhoon status throughout the day, making landfall on Hainan near the city of Wenchang as a tropical storm with winds of 70 mph.
 Weakening as it crossed over China, the storm crossed along the southwestern shores of a nearby peninsula.
 Crossing through a gulf of the South China Sea, Patsy weakened to a 50 mph tropical storm before the Joint Typhoon Warning Center ceased following the system on the morning of August 11, as it made landfall near the city of Dianbai Liaogang, China.
 The dissipating remnants of Patsy continued east through the gulf during the day of August 11, crossing back into mainland China and died over land on August 12.

 Patsy's heavy rain and flooding caused 29 casualties with more than 200 missing.
-Damage totaled out to $2.5 million (1962 USD) ($18.7 million (2011 USD)), including major infrastructural damage at the University of Santo Thomas and the shutting down of the Manila airport.
+Damage totaled out to $2.5 million (1962 USD) ($18.7 million (2011 USD)), including major infrastructural damage at the University of Santo Tomas and the shutting down of the Manila airport.
 The backlash from Patsy destroyed over 6400 acre of rice, and damaged roads through Thailand.
 Patsy made landfall four times, three as a tropical system.